-6. Strainers
+6 Strainers

-Strainer domes shall extend not less than 4 inches (100 mm) above the surface of the roof immediately adjacent to the roof drain.
-To facilitate normal flow of water strainer domes shall have an available inlet area, above roof level, of not less than one and one-half times the inside cross-sectional area of the Drain Diameter.
+Strainers extending above the surface of the roof, shall extend not less than 4 in.
+(100 mm) above the surface of the roof immediately adjacent to the roof drain.
+To facilitate normal flow of water, dome shaped strainers shall have an available inlet area, above roof level, of not less than one and one-half times the inside cross-sectional area of the drain diameter.

-7. Installation
+7 Installation

-The retrofit drain shall be installed in compliance with the drain manufacturer's instructions.
+The retrofit roof drain shall be installed in compliance with the drain manufacturer's instructions.
 The roof cover tie-in shall be completed in compliance with the roof cover manufacturer's instructions.

-8. Flow requirements
+8 Flow requirements